AppCode is an IDE for iOS/macOS developers, based on the IntelliJ IDEA platform.

 Log in to your JetBrains Account from the Toolbox App and it will automatically activate the available licenses for any IDE that you install.

 Install AppCode manually to manage the location of every instance and all the configuration files.
 For example, if you have a policy that requires specific install locations.

 Mount the image and drag the AppCode app to the Applications folder.

 When you run AppCode for the first time, some steps are required to complete the installation, customize your instance, and start working with the IDE.

 For more information, see Run AppCode for the first time.

-For information about the location of the default IDE directories with user-specific files, see Default IDE directories.
+For information about the location of the default IDE directories with user-specific files, see Directories used by the IDE.